sohankshirsagar/lsproxy/README.md

 `lsproxy` is a container with an API that enables code analysis and navigation across large projects.

 It runs [Language Servers](https://microsoft.github.io/language-server-protocol/) and [ast-grep](https://github.com/ast-grep/ast-grep) to map relationships between code symbols (functions,  classes, variables) - which can be used to help AI assistants navigate code or build custom code RAG systems.

+All you have to do is mount your code.

 ## Key Features